raphaelfbastos/dreu/logs/week-02.md

 ## Results

-Decided which research thrust to pursue\n
+Decided which research thrust to pursue

 Scheduled follow-up meeting with Panos

 ## Notes